lichanghao/lammps-latest/doc/src/fix_modify.rst

 Description
 """""""""""

 Modify one or more parameters of a previously defined fix.
-Only specific fix styles support specific parameters.
-See the doc pages for individual fix commands for info on which ones support which fix_modify parameters.
+Specific fix styles support specific parameters.
+See the doc pages of an individual fix command for info on which fix_modify keywords it supports.
+This doc page only describes fix_modify keywords which are supported by multiple fixes.
+Additional keywords, specific to a single fix, are only described on that fix's doc page.

 The *temp* keyword is used to determine how a fix computes temperature.
 The specified compute ID must have been previously